mykelalvis/FATESRD/Other/fate-accelerated-SRD.md

 Examples: Captain of the Skyship Nimbus; On the Run From the Knights of the Circle;Attention to Detail; I Must Protect My Brother
 ---

 Situation Aspects: These aspects describe the surroundings that the action is taking place in.
-This includes aspects you create or discover using the [[create advantage]] action.
+This includes aspects you create or discover using the [[Create Advantage]] action.
 A [[situation aspect]] usually vanishes at the end of the scene it was part of, or when someone takes some action that would change or get rid of it.
 Essentially, they last only as long as the situational element they represent lasts.
 ---

 Examples: On Fire; Bright Sunlight; Crowd of Angry People; Knocked to the Ground